Navigate

 The lecturer · 42:40

-Reputation, in the lecturer’s frame, is the operating system — the thing that runs underneath all three leadership tasks and either accelerates or resists them.
-The empirical claim is that strong reputation produces six measurable downstream effects:
+In the lecturer’s frame, reputation sits underneath all three leadership tasks and either accelerates them or resists them.
+Strong reputation produces six measurable downstream effects:

 Increased discretionary effortInformal leader emergenceStronger identification with the workGrace and forgiveness for mistakesLonger tenureLower turnover